isabella232/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/r-psdk-dhls-1.4-notification-system/notification-system/c-psdk-dhls-1.4-notification-content.md

 ---
-description: MediaPlayerNotification provides information that is related to the player’s status.
+description: MediaPlayerNotification provides information that is related to the player's status.
-seo-description: MediaPlayerNotification provides information that is related to the player’s status.
+seo-description: MediaPlayerNotification provides information that is related to the player's status.
 seo-title: Notification content
 title: Notification content
 uuid: c2321a49-1b60-4e44-b8e2-a023b764d779